sustantivo (plural duties)

 - Let the occasional duty visits be brief and bearable.

-- 2 (often duties) A task or action that someone is required to perform: the queen’s official duties your duties will include sweeping the switchboard Juliet reported for dutyMás ejemplos en oraciones
+- 2 (often duties) A task or action that one is required to perform as part of one’s job: the queen’s official duties your duties will include operating the switchboard [mass noun]: Juliet reported for dutyMás ejemplos en oraciones

 - How do you know the staff who arrive at camp are qualified to perform the duties you are requiring of them?